Nathan13888/.dotfiles/README.md

-# DotFiles
+# Dot Files

 A dotfiles repository containing Nathan's personal dotfiles that he uses with debian/ubuntu systems.

 Three other Github repositories for fonts are included as a submodule of this repository.

-Use `INSTALL.sh` to create new symlinks in a new or existing Debian/Ubuntu system.
+Use the INSTALL scripts to create new symlinks in a new or existing Debian/Ubuntu system.

+# Scripts
+- `FULL-INSTALL.sh` --> install everything for a complete Ubuntu system running GNOME
+- `MIN-INSTALL.sh` --> install the least dotfiles that do not effect the system (eg. aliases)
+- `WSL-INSTALL.sh` --> install in a debian WSL system
+- `ETC-INSTALL.sh` --> installing configs that are in `/etc/`
+- `EXTRA-INSTALL.sh` --> install other things

+- `UPDATE-SUBMODULES.sh` --> update submodules of this respository

 ## Dot Files Included